GenericMappingTools/gmt/INSTALL.md

 A legacy GMT 4 port, gmt4, is available too and a side by side installation is possible.
 Optional FFTW-3 support and experimental OpenMP parallel acceleration can be enabled with the +fftw3 and +openmp flags.

+You also need to install other GMT run-time dependencies seperately:

+    port install ghostscript graphicsmagick ffmpeg

 ### Install via fink